Purdue-CSUSB/purdueusb.com/_wiki/help-room.md

     - /helproom/
 ---

-### The USB Help Room is currently closed!
+### The USB Help Room is currently closed, and will open the week of March 6th!
 Thank you for your patience while we set up for Spring 2023!

 <!---
 ### USB Help Room has started up for the Fall 2022 semester!